 Please make a not of this other important information:

-- It is forbidden to walk on the mosaics and to touch the walls.
+- You must not walk on the mosaics and to touch the walls.

-- It is not allowed to enter the site wearing only a swimming suit.
+- Visitors can’t enter the site wearing only a swimming suit.

-- Dogs are admitted if kept on a leash.
+- Dogs can enter only if kept on a leash.

 Other Nearby Places to Visit